HEMS 500. Motor Development of Young Children. 3 Hours.

 HEMS 692.
 Independent Study.
 1-3 Hours.

-Semester course; 1-3 credits.
+Semester course; 1-3 independent study hours.
+1-3 credits.
 May be repeated for 6 credits.
 Determination of the amount of credit and permission of the instructor and division head must be procured prior to registration.
 Cannot be used in place of existing courses.
 An individual study of a specialized issue or problem in health or movement sciences.
 Crosslisted as: REMS 692.

 HEMS 695.
 Externship.
 1-6 Hours.